Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 106. Preferences given at external elections.

-1. Preferences given to other political parties at an election through How to Vote cards or equivalent in general must be distributed in order of a candidates and / or party’s alignment to the Association’s or branches policies and platforms.
+1. The Association may develop a binding guideline for preferences given to other political parties at an election through How to Vote cards or equivalent.
+This guideline—

+   a. shall, in general, be distributed in order of a candidate and / or party’s alignment to the Association's or branches' policies and platforms.

+   b. shall not specify a specific immutable order, but instead group other political parties into categories.

+      1. A category must contain >1 party to be considered a valid category.

+	  2. The Association may not stipulate the order of candidates within a category except through negotiation with the relevant Branch's process for allocating preferences.

+	  3. The total number of categories shall not be fewer than 2, or greater than 5.

+   c. must be approved by at least 80% passing vote of the Committee or delegated entity which conducts Committee business.

+   d. may be implemented or modified by a floor motion at any general meeting of the Association.

+   e. may not be materially altered away from any modifications made during a general meeting for at least 1 year after that meeting, except through another general meeting.

+2. A candidate and / or Branch which seeks to deviate from the guideline in a particular electorate / ward or equivalent may make a request to the Committee to be able to use a difference preference order on a case-by-case basis.
+The request—

+   a. must contain written justification for this change, which shall be published on the Candidate's profile if accepted.

+   b. may not request to move a party to a position in the order which is more than 1 category up/down from the guideline order.

-2. Preferences are decided in the first instance by the Branch who has selected the relevant candidate.
+3. Subject to any binding guideline, preferences are decided in the first instance by the Branch who has selected the relevant candidate per sub-rule [92(2)(j)].

+4. If a Branch has delegated the selection of preferences for an electorate / ward or equivalent to a candidate, that candidate is still bound by any binding guideline.

 ══════════════